ifwe/antelope/doc/demo-best-buy.md

 ## Generate training data

-You will now use Antelope to generate training data
+You will now use Antelope to generate training data.
+To proceed you must first install [Scala](www.scala-lang.org) with sbt by following the [sbt installation instructions for your platform](http://www.scala-sbt.org/release/tutorial/Setup.html).
+Then go ahead and start sbt.

     cd $ANTELOPE_DEMO/antelope
     sbt